teristam/whisper_yt2srt/README.md

 A tool to use the [Whisper v3](https://huggingface.co/openai/whisper-large-v3) model from OpenAI to convert audio in a Youtube video to text and export it as a SRT subtitle file.
 You can then use the SRT file with tools like [asbplayer](https://github.com/killergerbah/asbplayer) for sentence mining.
 All transcription is done locally.

-It also support transcribing audio file locally and export to a plain text file.
+It also support transcribing audio file locally and exporting to a plain text file.

 Note: the youtube downloader may not work.
 You can download the audio file through other means and provide it to the tool.